SSSokach/Multimodal_llava/README.md

 ## 🔒 License
 * The majority of this project is released under the Apache 2.0 license as found in the [LICENSE](https://github.com/PKU-YuanGroup/Video-LLaVA/blob/main/LICENSE) file.
-* The service is a research preview intended for non-commercial use only.
-Please contact us if you find any potential violation.